Financial-Times/n-gage/README.md

 This will make all the tasks defined in `n-gage` (formerly known as `n-makefile`) available.

 ## Differences from n-makefile
-- _deploy_apex task removed, i.e. dos not include any lambda tooling.
+- _deploy_apex task removed, i.e. does not include any lambda tooling.
 If you need to use the old tool simply copy from your old n.Makefile
 - includes secret-squirrel.
 Now think on.